valkey-io/valkey-doc/docs/manual/client-side-caching.md

 Regardless of what schema is used, there is a simple fact: many very large applications implement some form of client-side caching, because it is the next logical step to having a fast store or a fast cache server.
-For this reason Redis 6 implements direct support for client-side caching, in order to make this pattern much simpler to implement, more accessible, reliable, and efficient.
+For this reason Valkey implements direct support for client-side caching, in order to make this pattern much simpler to implement, more accessible, reliable, and efficient.

-## The Redis implementation of client-side caching
+## The Valkey implementation of client-side caching

-The Redis client-side caching support is called _Tracking_, and has two modes:
+The Valkey client-side caching support is called _Tracking_, and has two modes:

 * In the default mode, the server remembers what keys a given client accessed, and sends invalidation messages when the same keys are modified.
 This costs memory in the server side, but sends invalidation messages only for the set of keys that the client might have in memory.
 * In the _broadcasting_ mode, the server does not attempt to remember what keys a given client accessed, so this mode costs no memory at all in the server side.
 Instead clients subscribe to key prefixes such as `object:` or `user:`, and receive a notification message every time a key matching a subscribed prefix is touched.